 - Zinc also supports optimal testosterone levels and may increase testosterone at rest and after exercise.

 - A 2006 study by Killic et al. found wrestlers who supplemented with Zinc for 4 weeks were able to preserve circulating testosterone and thyroid hormone concentrations, which declined in placebo due to the exhaustive workload.

 Magnesium is an essential mineral and electrolyte.
 It is involved in protein synthesis, ATP formation, metabolism of carbohydrates and fats, and bone strength.

 - Magnesium deficiencies are the second most common deficiency in developed countries.
-A lack of magnesium will raise blood pressure and reduce insulin sensitivity.
+A lack of magnesium can affect blood pressure and carbohydrate metabolism.

 - Increases in free and total testosterone have been noted in sedentary and athletic populations when supplementing with magnesium supplementation.
 It also acts as a muscle relaxer and may improve aerobic performance.

 - Brilla et al. (1992) discovered 26 untrained subjects who participated in a 7-week strength training program in conjunction with magnesium supplementation were able to increase testosterone relative to baseline.

 B6 is a water-soluble vitamin that is important to various metabolic reactions that occur in the body.
 It is also a coenzyme for protein metabolism and the nervous and immune system function.

 - B6 is also involved in the synthesis of hormones and red blood cells.

 - Vitamin B6 may have some benefits with regard to increasing the rate of synthesis of testosterone.

 - B6 may also be able to increase levels of growth hormone.